DukeFerdinand/sentinel/README.md

 - My ts-utils lib with `smartFetch`
 - GQL (apollo)
 - Next.js
-- Emotion.js
+- Tailwind CSS

 #### Backend

-- Next.js serverless functions (GQL, Auth ?)
+- Next.js functions (Apollo GQL Server, GQL Auth)
-- Node.js event ingesting functions ?
+- Google Cloud Function for ingesting new issues
-- MongoDB
+- Google Cloud Firestore

 #### Planned Integrations ?

 - Generic JS module first
 - React `HOC`
+- Python package (I use python for MQTT and Pi stuff a lot)
 - Rust crate
-- Python package (I use python for MQTT and Pi stuff a lot)

 And of course tying it all together...

 #### Hosting

 UI and most serverless Next.js functions will be shipped via Vercel (parent company of Next.js now) for the first class citizen perks.
 Sorry Netlify I love you, but not this time.
-I need that zero effort SSR hosting! :(
+I need that zero effort API Route hosting! :(

-Any general ingesting will mostly be serverless Node functions.
-This could be done with Vercel too, but I have an affinity for GCP because I basically taught it to myself in Grand Central while I was in NYC, though AWS would work too...
-Ultimately whatever is cheaper because they're just as complicated ;)
+Any general ingesting will mostly be serverless Python functions.
+This could be done with Vercel too, but I have an affinity for Google Cloud Platform because I basically taught it to myself in Grand Central while I was in NYC :)

+**Update on the Vercel functions now that I've experimented**: They're WAY too slow for my use case (800ms - 1000ms, no noticeable spinup difference), and I have no idea where to begin on speeding them up.
+I scrapped the log function for ingesting, rewrote it in Python, and am now a happy customer of Google's Cloud Functions (~200ms per un-optimized request after initial spin up) :)

+It's technically not free, but as long as I don't go over 1 million logs in a month, then it won't really be a problem!
+Even if I do go over, it's PENNIES to run the load that I need.

 ### Can I use this?